miklemouse/Product-image-classification/README.md

 ## Results

 0. Classification by category, accuracy 55% (1000 categories, 100 images in each, duplicates have not been removed in this experiment).
-Feature embedding created with pretrained resnet34 from torchvision, then passed to the k-neighbours classifier (from scipy).
+Feature embedding created with pretrained resnet34 from torchvision, passed to K-Neighbours Classifier (from scipy).
 1. Classification by category, accuracy 65% (100 categories, 50 images in each).
-Model -- resnet34 from torchvision trained for this particular problem using pytorch-lightning in 4 epochs.
+Model -- resnet34 trained with pytorch-lightning, loss -- the negative log likelihood loss.
 2. Binary classification Main image / Other image, accuracy 60% (777 categories, 40 images in each).
-Model -- resnet34 from torchvision trained with pytorch-lightning in 4 epochs.
+Model -- resnet34 trained with pytorch-lightning loss -- the negative log likelihood loss.

 ## Datasets